-Jo Downs – Christmas decorations Wednesday 30th October 2019 (I know its early but…) time to be confirmed.
+Jo Downs – Christmas decorations Wednesday 30th October 2019

 The gallery at Ripley have offered to put on a special event in the evening for us to make glass Christmas decorations, along with some mulled wine!!